Arbitration Award Translation in Dubai

 What if Dubai Courts reject my translated award?

 If any UAE court rejects our translation due to our error, we correct and redeliver at no charge—including courier costs to meet your filing deadline.
-Our 100% acceptance rate reflects years of experience with court requirements and institutional familiarity.
+Our 98% first-submission acceptance rate reflects years of experience with court requirements and institutional familiarity.

 How do you maintain confidentiality for arbitration documents?